AbdulboriyAlimov/humblebee_challenge/smart_office/README.md

 # 🧠 Smart Office Object Detection with YOLOv5

-This project trains a custom YOLOv5 model to detect common office objects such as `person`, `chair`, `cup`, and `phone`.
+This project trains a custom YOLOv5 model to detect common office objects such as keyboard, laptop, monitor, person and smartphone.
 It uses a merged dataset (Roboflow + COCO-style), and results are visualized through a Streamlit dashboard.

 ---